 A master's degree is a postgraduate academic degree.
 One must already have an undergraduate degree to apply for a master's program.
 Most master's degree program would require students to complete a master's thesis or research paper.

 Environmental engineering is a subset of engineering that focuses on helping to save the environment by lessening the effects of pollution, climate change and waste contamination.
 Individuals who work as environmental engineers create, design and implement solutions to current as well as future ecological problems.

 The United States of America is located on the continent of North America.
 It is the third largest country by size in the world.
 It has a relatively short history compared to other world nations, has one of the world's largest economies, and has one of the world's most diverse populations.

-Start Today Best Part time Master's Programs in Environmental Engineering in North America 2017
+Contact Schools Directly Best Part time Master's Programs in Environmental Engineering in North America 2018

 The Master of Engineering Leadership (MEL) in Green Bio-Products is an intensive one-year degree program that will equip you with the technical and leadership skills required to contribute to the growing bio-economy. [+]